-A. Your grade will be based on EXAM grades, HOMEWORK grades, Project (Computer) grades, and the FINAL EXAM.
+A. Your grade will be based on EXAM grades, HOMEWORK grades, PROJECT (Computer) grades, and the FINAL EXAM.
 Forty percent of the course grade will come from 4 major exams (each exam counts 10 percent of the grade) and twenty percent of the course grade will come from the final exam.
-The homework grade will contribute 20 percent while the project grade is worth 20 percent of the course grade.
+The homework and project grades will each be worth 20 percent of the course grade.
 The grading scale will be: